 Rex Whistler, British painter, graphic artist, and stage designer.
 He is best known for his decorations in a light and fanciful style evocative of the 18th century, notably the series of murals "In Pursuit of Rare Meats (1926–7)" in the restaurant of the Tate Gallery (now Tate Britain).
 He also did numerous book illustrations and much work for the stage, including ballet and opera.

 During the second world war he visited Pickering and painted the wall mural in the now named "Whistler Hall".
 Recently it became apparent that this work required preservation and so the Art Club launched a project to raised the necessary funds.

 “MUSIC, MUFFINS and A MINI EXHIBITION”

 Saturday 23rd June 2018 - in the Memorial Hall, Pickering

 We are planning to have an afternoon fundraiser for the re-presenting and re-positioning of the painting by Rex Whistler Project as shown above.

 The Memorial Hall has been booked, a local blues band “Touch of Blues” are offering their performance free, as we are fundraising.
-The Hall will also be available to us for no charge, so everything we make can go towards the project.
 The band play many popular songs, not just blues, and don’t play too loud, so the audience should still be able to chat amongst themselves.

 As we are raising funds for the preservation of the Whistler image of